 Re: Persistent Dropped Connections.

-dropped again this morning at 7.02am straight down and straight back up same snr but higher sync.
+dropped again this morning at 7.02am straight down and straight back up Angry same snr but higher sync.

 i have been going around the house turning things on and of with routerstats running and can not replicate any drops to the snr,